HarrisBrainLab/SMART_MRS/README.md

 simulated artifacts to edited Magnetic Resonance Spectroscopy (MRS) data.

 For further information on the toolbox, please see [SMART_MRS Preprint](https://www.biorxiv.org/content/10.1101/2024.09.19.612894v1)
+For further information on the pip installable, please see [SMART_MRS pip installable](https://pypi.org/project/SMART-MRS/1/)

 ## Updates
 Current version is 1.0 with no preceding versions.